 Many localities enforce laws protecting individuals from sexual harassment and discrimination.
-An individual should contact the county, city or town in which they live to find out if such a law exists.
+An individual should contact the county, city, or town in which they live to find out if such a law exists.
 For example, employees who work in New York City may file complaints of sexual harassment with the New York City Commission on Human Rights.
-Contact their main office at Law Enforcement Bureau of the NYC Commission on Human Rights, 40 Rector Street, 10th Floor, New York, New York; call 311 or (212) 306-7450; or visit www.nyc.gov/html/cchr/html/home/home.shtml.
+Contact their main office at Law Enforcement Bureau of the NYC Commission on Human Rights, 40 Rector Street, 10th Floor, New York, New York; call 311 or (212) 306-7450.